c-git/c-git.github.io/content/debian/services.md

 # Example Contents

-This is the same for both.
+- This is the same for both (with a few exceptions).
   See the [linuxhandbook] for more info on what should be set in the file.
-You can find a list of targets [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.special.html).
+- You can find a list of targets [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.special.html).
-You can also set the user to run as for system wide services (see [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#User=)).
+- You can also set the user to run as for system wide services (see [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#User=)).
+- You can set environment variables using `Environment=` (see [here](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#Environment) for more).

 ```
 [Unit]